Sylius/ShopApiPlugin/doc/Cookbook.md

 # Shop Api Plugin
-The Shop Api plugin is a plugin for the Sylius Ecommerce Platform which provides an easy integration for exposing the Sylius functionality to the end customer.
+The Shop Api Plugin is a plugin for the Sylius E-Commerce Platform which provides an easy integration for exposing the Sylius functionality to the end customer.
+One use-case would be if you want to run your shop without a frontend and maybe want to display the products and handle the cart flow in a mobile app.
+With this Plugin you just need to send simple Rest Requests to interact with Sylius.

 ## Shop Api vs. Admin Api
-In the default implementation of the Sylius Solution, there is already an API implemented that provides a lot of features.
-However, this API is more geared towards integrating other closed systems like a warehouse management system.
-The reason behind that is that for the Api you need to have to exchange tokens to authenticate a new client for usage.
+In the default implementation of the Sylius Solution, there is already an AApi implemented that provides a lot of features (which is called the Admin Api).
+The Admin Api is more geared towards integrating other closed systems like a warehouse management system or similar.
+The reason behind that is that for the Api you need to have to [exchange tokens to authenticate](https://docs.sylius.com/en/latest/cookbook/api/api.html) a new client for usage (which is based on oauth).
 In the Shop Api everyone can log into Sylius who has an account, no token exchange necessary.
+The Shop Api uses the [JWT](https://github.com/lexik/LexikJWTAuthenticationBundle) to authenticate its users.

 ## How does the Shop Api work
 <img src="Workflow.png" alt="Apis Workflow" />
 The general approach that Shop Api takes is that every request is validated by the `CommandProvider` and then converted into a command by this class.
 Then the command is either handled directly in the `Controller` and passed to the `ViewRepository` which returns a view or by a `MessageHandler`.

 ### The Components
-**Request**: ShopApi has its own request object.
+* **Request**: ShopApi has its own request object.
 This object should abstract away the HTTP Request to a more general request type.
 Furthermore, it also acts as an object that can be validated as all validation rules are defined for the request objects only (commands are not validated)

-**Command**: The command class is an implementation agnostic class that holds the relevant data for handling the command.
+* **Command**: The command class is an implementation agnostic class that holds the relevant data for handling the command.

-**Handler**: The handler is the class that defines the logic of what happens when a certain command is called.
+* **Handler**: The handler is the class that defines the logic of what happens when a certain command is called.
 Here we have the business logic.

-**ViewFactory**: The view factories are responsible for converting the entities into views.
+* **ViewFactory**: The view factories are responsible for converting the entities into views.

-**Views**: Views are primitive objects that only hold scalars or other View objects which can be easily serialzied.
+* **Views**: Views are primitive objects that only hold scalars or other View objects which can be easily serialized.

-**ViewRepository**: ViewRepositories are repositories that return view objects from the entities they are fetched.
+* **ViewRepository**: ViewRepositories are repositories that return view objects from the entities they are fetched.

-> ViewRepositories are **not** repositories of views.
+> ViewRepositories are **not** repositories of views which means they don't save views and can not be used for caching.

 ### Command - Handler Structure
 Command handling has multiple parts to it.
 When dispatching a command, the `MessageBus` looks for a handler that has an `__invoke` method with the parameter type that matches the type of the command that was dispatched.
 Before and after the handler is executed, there is a way for a "Middleware" to be executed (see below).
 The CommandHandler itself, however, doesn't return anything (this is not a technical limitation that is just the convention we chose in ShopApi).

+All Middlewares which are executed are defined under the `framework.messenger` bundle: [config.yml](https://github.com/Sylius/ShopApiPlugin/blob/fc25f36274e6add118f5b575a44db81bcc47b2e5/src/Resources/config/app/config.yml#L17)

-> Important: The entities that were loaded from the `EntityManager` and changed in the `CommandHandler` are flushed in the Middleware.
-More information about the Middleware [here](https://symfony.com/doc/current/components/messenger.html#bus).
+> Important: The entities that were loaded from the `EntityManager` and changed in the `CommandHandler` are flushed in the Middleware (the `doctrine_transaction`).
+More information about the Middleware works in from the Symfony Messenger Bundle can be found [here](https://symfony.com/doc/current/components/messenger.html#bus).

+### Generated Parameters
+In the Shop Api you will come across parameters like this `%sylius.shop_api.view.customer.class%`.
+Those are generated by the Shop Api when the container is compiled.
+Originally they are configured in the `sylius_shop_api.yml` file.
+If this file does not override the default values which are defined in the file `src/DependencyInjection/Configuration.php`.
+This is also a place where new view class configurations and request configurations have to be added.

+### Serializer
+The Serializer is the interface between the view object that the Shop Api defines and the the response that Symfony generates.
+By default the Serializer is configured to deliver two kinds of formats: **json and xml**, json is the preferred way.

+When rendering a View with the ViewHandler, it will only serialize properties of the view object which are not null.
+If you want to render some properties only on a certain endpoint, then you need to define a Serialization-Group.
+This can be done in a yaml file in the `src/Resources/config/serializer/` folder.
+More information on how to configure the serializer can be found on the [serializer bundle's page](https://jmsyst.com/libs/serializer)

 ## Extending Shop Api

 ### Extending requests / commands
-The easiest way to extend a Request object and add new properties is to extend from the Shop Api Object.
-There you need to change the constructor to extract the additional infomration from the request and then also override the corresponding command class.
+The easiest way to extend the existing request classes and add new properties is to inherit from the Shop Api Object.
+There you need to change the constructor to extract the additional information from the request and then also override the corresponding command class.
 For example adding a locale to the coupon:

 ```php
 use Sylius\ShopApiPlugin\Request\Cart\AddCouponRequest;